 2.21 O an-nas / the agitated mind, serve your Rabb

-/ Lord (Nourisher and sustainer of factual knowledge), one who evolves
+/ Lord, one who evolves

 that you become tattaqun / mindful.